Menu

 My concise three-minute YouTube video below makes this clear.
 At eighty years old, I'm tackling the injustices endured by the COT Cases during their arbitrations.
 The Australian government's tacit acceptance of unresolved issues in sanctioned arbitrations would likely be unacceptable in most Western democracies.
 The video also exposes corruption in government when they allowed Telstra's lawyers Freehill Hollingdale & Page to target four Australians and their four named businesses so that when these four citizens signed their government-endorsed arbitration, the documents the government promised them would be provided to assist them in preparing their claims were firmly hidden using the Freehill Hollingdale & Page COT Case Strategy.

-Ann Garms' YouTube video and her appeal process undermine Dolittle's defence of her arbitration claim on behalf of Telstra.
-In my arbitration, John Rundell, the Arbitration Project Manager, only assessed part of my claim when he should have assessed all of the material.
-In the case of Deloitte, while defending Telstra during my arbitration, they incorrectly tested my telephone lines.
-I discerned the faults based on their interpretation rather than a technical assessment.
+Ann Garms' YouTube video and her subsequent appeal process critically undermine Deloitte's defense of her arbitration claim on behalf of Telstra.
+During my arbitration session, John Rundell, the Arbitration Project Manager, only evaluated a portion of my overall claim when he should have examined all the pertinent material related to the case.
+This limited review severely weakened the integrity of the arbitration process.

 It's important to emphasize that every detail on this website is accurate and backed by irrefutable evidence readily available directly from the website.
 Additionally, after discussing with other members of the COT group, we decided that considering the stress we're all still experiencing, it would be better to release our stories to the public exactly as they are on the website now, even if it's not how we originally intended to present them when we started putting the website together.